Human rights in Algeria: Rights of persons on trial

 Although Algeria's constitution stipulates that the judiciary is to be independent and provide fair trials, the president has ultimate power over the courts and defendants' rights are not always respected.
 Defendants enjoy the presumption of innocence, the right to present witnesses and evidence, the right to appeal, and other rights, and these rights are generally respected.
-But verdicts are often influenced by family connections and status.
+In the past, verdicts have often been influenced by family connections and status.
 In February 2020, Algiers-based prosecutor Mohamed Sid Ahmed Belhadi was transferred to El Oued after calling for 16 Hirak protestors to be acquitted, citing their right to freedom of assembly.

 Human Rights Watch complained in June 2012 about the cases of eight terror suspects who had been detained secretly for several years and who faced "trials of questionable fairness because the judges refuse to allow an important witness to testify".
 These cases, according to HRW, underscore "the continuing obstacles faced by those charged with terrorist offenses, even after authorities lifted a state of emergency in 2011, to obtaining justice that is both prompt and fair".
 Sarah Leah Whitson of HRW said that "President Abdelaziz Bouteflika speaks often about judicial reform, but when it comes to trying suspected militants, reform does not yet mean fairness."

 Rights of prisoners

 As a rule, prison conditions are below international standards, and human-rights groups are not allowed to inspect many facilities.
 Overcrowding is a widespread problem, as are poor lighting, ventilation, food, and hygiene.
 Prisoners are allowed regular family visits and private worship.
-Amnesty International and Human Rights Watch have both complained that members of radical Islamic groups are treated more harshly in prison than others.
+In the past, Amnesty International and Human Rights Watch have both complained that members of radical Islamic groups are treated more harshly in prison than others.